 The biopsy may reveal just inflammatory changes, no cancer cells at all.
 This can be caused by a transient vaginal infection, use of tampons, or the presence of an IUD.
 Generally no treatment is needed aside from a general antibiotic if active infection is found.

 Often the biopsy shows Mild Dysplasia, precancerous cells that are usually caused by HPV human papilloma virus.
 Most of the time, mild dysplasia resolves on its own as your immune system controls the expression of the virus.
 A period of observation with frequent pap smears and microscopic examinations may be all that is needed.

 If the biopsy shows Moderate or Severe Dysplasia, treatment is recommended.
 This more advanced dysplasia is also caused by HPV, but usually does not resolve on its own.
 Treatments include cryosurgery to freeze the abnormal cells, or LEEP – loop electrode excision procedure, to excise the abnormal cells.
 There is no medication or hormone treatment that can remove the abnormal cells.

-All of the methods of removing abnormal cells involve some risk of recurrence, and so frequent pap’s are obtained for 1-2 years after the procedure, and annual pap smears are required for the rest of your life, even after a hysterectomy if precancerous cells or HPV were detected on a pap smear.
+All of the methods of removing abnormal cells involve some risk of recurrence, and so frequent pap smears are obtained for 1-5 years after the procedure.
+Pap smears are also recommended for 20 years after a hysterectomy if precancerous cells or HPV were detected on a pap smear.

 All of the methods of removing abnormal cells also involve some risk of an adverse effect on a future pregnancy.
 The risk of premature labor or miscarriage is increased by any operation that removes cells from the cervix.
 Some women may experience scarring of the cervix such that they are unable to get pregnant after the procedure.
 If you plan to have another child after treatment for an abnormal pap smear, make sure Dr. Holley is aware of your plans.
 There are precautions we can take to reduce these risks for you.